 Congressman Rick Berg

-I could find 10 policies that Berg supports that could change spending.
+I identified 10 policies that Berg supports that could change spending.

 - Institute a National Energy Policy.
 Berg would support policies including clean coal, natural gas, nuclear, solar, wind, and “other sources” but does not offer details on whether such support would be in the form of tax credits or subsidies.